fredericorecsky/fredericorecsky.github.io/index.md

-# My notes on technology
+# Frederico random notes on technology

 I am using this space to save my notes about tech stuff, mostly it is my notebook about software.